thebodepu/romannumeral/README.md

 ├── src/test/resources <br />
 │   ├──queryOne.json <br />
 │   ├──minmaxOneToThree.json <br />

+### How to Troubleshoot common issues
+* If you encounter access issues while building docker image, make sure that you launch the terminal and/or Docker as an administrator.
+* Docker build command : The DOT (.) at the end of docker build command represents the current directory.
+  * Ref: <code>docker build -t romannumeral .</code>
+  * If you are not running above command from the project root, replace the DOT (.) with path to the project root

 ### Reference Documentation
 For further reference, please consider the following sections: